 The dough is ready for the oven once it has puffed up, but it maintains its structure.
 You should be able to press a fingertip gently onto the top of it, and the dimple should slowly fill back in.

-9 Halfway through this second rise, preheat your oven to 375-degrees.
-Melt additional butter for brushing over the tops of the loaves.
+Melt butter for brushing on the tops of loaves.

 Place the loaves in the oven and bake for approximately 40 minutes until loaves are golden brown, have risen, and make a hollow sound when the bottoms are tapped.